JockLawrie/JuliaFromScratch.jl/README.md

 4. A coder’s most trusty troubleshooting method, Google, and StackOverflow in particular.

-## Start a project for learning and experimentation.
+## Start a project for learning and experimentation

 In Julia, a project is a package, which can be thought of as a library of functions.
 Some packages are built in, such as the _Dates_ package that provides functions such as computing the number of days between 2 dates.